Scouting in South West England: Somerset Scout County

 A former version of the badge worn by members of Somerset Scout County.

 Somerset Scout County is the Scout Association county covering the four southern council areas of Somerset; the North Somerset and Bath and North East Somerset council areas are served by the Scout County of Avon.
-The County coordinates and supports over 4,000 young people and 1,000 adult volunteers and is led by a County Commissioner, currently Elizabeth Henderson, and a team of around a dozen deputy and assistant managers.
+The County coordinates and supports over 4,000 young people and 1,000 adult volunteers and is led by a County Lead Volunteer, currently Dawn Wilson, and a team of around a dozen deputy and assistant managers.
 The County office is based out of Tangier Scout and Guide Centre which the county manages jointly with Blackdown Scout District and Taunton and Tone Girlguiding divisions.

 The county is divided into three Scout Districts on the local level, which was reduced from seven in April 2014 following a restructuring linked to a County strategic plan.
 These are: